Rafaela-sk/ms_word_report_changes/README.md

 ## 🇬🇧 **[Prepnúť na slovenčinu](#ms_word_report_changes--verzia-20)**

 The **ExportToExcelUltraFast** macro exports all **tracked changes** and **comments including replies** from a Word document into an Excel table.
-The new version automatically corrects Parent Comment IDs based on the chapter and paragraph/image context.
+The new version automatically corrects Parent Comment IDs based on chapter and paragraph/image context.

 ---